superbudvar/PHP/docs/Api/AuthenticationApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$contentType = 'application/json'; // string | content type
+$contentType = 'application/json'; // string | Content type.
 $clientRequestId = 'clientRequestId_example'; // string | A client-generated ID for request tracking and signature creation, unique per request.
 This is also used for idempotency control.
 We recommend 128-bit UUID format.
-$apiKey = 'apiKey_example'; // string |
+$apiKey = 'apiKey_example'; // string | Key given to merchant after boarding associating their requests with the appropriate app in Apigee.
 $timestamp = 56; // int | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).
 $messageSignature = 'messageSignature_example'; // string | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256 algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.

 try {
-    $result = $apiInstance->v1AuthenticationAccessTokensPost($contentType, $clientRequestId, $apiKey, $timestamp, $messageSignature);
+    $result = $apiInstance->authenticationAccessTokensPost($contentType, $clientRequestId, $apiKey, $timestamp, $messageSignature);
     print_r($result);
 } catch (Exception $e) {
-    echo 'Exception when calling AuthenticationApi->v1AuthenticationAccessTokensPost: ', $e->getMessage(), PHP_EOL;
+    echo 'Exception when calling AuthenticationApi->authenticationAccessTokensPost: ', $e->getMessage(), PHP_EOL;
 }
 ?>
 ```